ConservationInternational/trends.earth/docs/source/for_users/training/settings.rst

 Country or Region
 ~~~~~~~~~~~~~~~~~~
-Select a country from the **First level** dropdown.
+Select a country from the **First level** drop-down list.
 Sub-national analysis is possible using the
 **Second level** selections to identify a province or city for your region of interest.

 .. note::